fplmarques/pipeStructure/test_files/readme.md

 # Test files
-## Command line associated with files:
+## Command lines associated with the files in the directory:
 ### Running _pipeStructure.py_:

 ```bash